Home » Posts » 15+ Free Things to Do in Downtown Greenville, SC

 Don’t miss Greenville’s iconic Liberty Bridge and Falls Park that span the Reedy River Falls.
 Across the park near the road, you will also find the Medusa Tree (“Root Tree”) which is a favorite photo spot for visitors to Greenville.

-Many locals enjoy a sweet treat or cup of coffee from Spill the Beans located at the bridge entrance while visiting this park.
+Many locals enjoy a sweet treat or cup of coffee from Spill the Beans located at the suspension bridge entrance while visiting this park.
 Public restrooms are located outside Spill the Beans.

 Medusa Tree